 Asia Society Australia

-Asia Society Australia is Australia’s leading national centre for engagement with the Indo-Pacific Asia, based in Sydney.
+Asia Society Australia is Australia’s leading national centre for engagement with Asia, and a part of Asia Society, the leading global non-profit organisation dedicated to Asia.

 Asia Society Australia:

-Promotes greater connectivity and deeper understanding between Australia and the Indo-Pacific in the areas of business, policy, culture and education
+Promotes greater connectivity and deeper understanding between Australia and Asia in the areas of business, policy, culture and education

-Provides a high-level and innovative platform for Australian and Asian leaders and champions of engagement to connect, exchange ideas and develop meaningful relationships
+Provides a high-level platform for Australian and Asian leaders and champions of engagement to connect, exchange ideas and develop meaningful relationships

 Develops and supports new leaders of Australia-Asia engagement